-- [1] James Bryce, "The American Commonwealth", New York: Macmillan Co., 1907, Vol. 1, pp. 692-698 - [2] James Madison, "Notes of Debates in the Federal Convention of 1787", Athens, OH: Ohio University Press, 1966 (reprinted 1976), p.
-103 - [3] Jonathan Elliot, The Debates in the Several State Conventions on the Adoption of the Federal Constitution as Recommended by the General Convention at Philadelphia in 1787, Together with the Journal of the Federal Convention, [commonly known as "Elliot's Debates"], Philadelphia, PA: J. B. Lippincott & Co., 1881, Vol. 1, pp. 205, 206 - [4] For a full analysis of this provision from Elliot's Debates, see Edward D. Duvall, "Regarding the Three-Fifths Rule", 20 Jun 2011, http:\\edduvall.com
+- [1] James Bryce, The American Commonwealth, New York: Macmillan Co., 1907, Vol. 1, pp. 692-698 - [2] James Madison, Notes of Debates in the Federal Convention of 1787, Athens, OH: Ohio University Press, 1966 (reprinted 1976), p.
+103 - [3] Jonathan Elliot, The Debates in the Several State Conventions on the Adoption of the Federal Constitution as Recommended by the General Convention at Philadelphia in 1787, Together with the Journal of the Federal Convention, [commonly known as "Elliot's Debates"], Philadelphia, PA: J. B. Lippincott & Co., 1881, Vol. 1, pp. 205, 206 - [4] Edward D. Duvall, Historical Essays, Queen Creek AZ: Fremont Valley Books LLC, 2023, pp. 125-169; https://fremontvalleybooks.com the national debt to be paid by future taxpayers.

-Answer (a) is illogical, because nothing is free and the federal government does not actually pay for anything.
-Everything the federal government pays out has either come from the taxpayers or is added onto the national debt to be paid by future taxpayers.
 So, if option (a) were enacted, everyone who pays taxes would indirectly pay for the tuition of all students.
 Taxpayers without children or those whose children do not go to college would be forced to pay for something from which they and their children do not benefit.
 Meanwhile, while those who attend college will receive the free benefit as well as the benefits of from higher wages over their working lifetime.
 In other words, this policy amounts to public costs but private gain.
 Shall the children of the wealthy be educated at public expense, paid for by the people of the lower and middle economic classes?